 8 foods to consume to lower your chance of stroke

 Stroke, a serious medical condition that occurs when blood flow to the brain is disrupted, can have severe consequences on an individual's health.
 While various factors contribute to the risk of stroke, dietary choices play a crucial role in preventing this life-altering event.
 In this comprehensive guide, we will explore eight foods that have been linked to a reduced risk of stroke.
-By incorporating these nutrient-rich options into your diet, you can take proactive steps towards maintaining cardiovascular health and lowering the likelihood of experiencing a stroke.
+By incorporating these nutrient-rich options into your diet, you can take proactive steps toward maintaining cardiovascular health and lowering the likelihood of experiencing a stroke.

 1: Blueberries - The Brain Berry